This article describes how to transform MaxDiff preference share variables to use as the Alternatives input in TURF analysis.

 - Click the small arrow next to the variable set to expand it:

-- Set the first line equal to "shares" like this:
+- In the code editor, set the first line equal to "shares" like this:

 -